asynx-dev/www/src/_posts/2021-03-16-wsl-offline.md

 wslconfig /u Ubuntu-20.04
 ```

-After that, `wsl` command should run, then you can install the Ubuntu on its
+After that, `wsl` command should run, then you can install the Ubuntu to a
 new location.

 If you know how to move installed distro without reinstalling again, please